 The Benefits Of Oats for the Skin

-Oatmeal has been used for thousands of years to soothe dermatitis-related itching and skin irritation.
-These fiber-rich grains actually have a ton of beneficial compounds and properties, including:
+Oatmeal has been used for thousands of years to soothe dermatitis-related symptoms such as itchy skin.
+These fiber-rich oat grains actually have a ton of beneficial compounds and properties, including:

 - Anti-inflammatory compounds like avenanthramides, which are actually antioxidants that work like an antihistamine to reduce itching in the skin.